LocationMind/GeoDataCompare/Documentation/user-doc.md

 CREATE EXTENSION pgrouting;
 ```

+*Note*: It is sufficient to create the database, as in the [main.py](../Python/Assessment/main.py#L24), these SQL commands are executed (inside the `utils.initialisePostgreSQL(connection)` function).

 ## Python

 Python 3.12.3 has been used for the dashboard and data integration.
-You can download Python here: https://www.python.org/downloads/ (you can change the os on this page too).
+Python can be downloaded here: https://www.python.org/downloads/ (the operating system can be changed on this page as well).
-Install it and add it to the path if you are using Windows.
+Install it and add it to the PATH if Windows is being used.

-### Virtual environment
+### Virtual Environment

-To prevent conflict with other applications, it is recommended to use a virtual environment to install only necessary dependencies in Python.
+To prevent conflicts with other applications, it is recommended to use a virtual environment to install only the necessary dependencies in Python.
-It is recommended to use an IDE as VSCode and do everything in VSCode terminal.
+It is advisable to use an IDE such as VSCode and perform all tasks within the VSCode terminal.
-This way, you will be able to select your virtual environment for your python files.
+This way, one will be able to select the virtual environment for Python files.
-If you want to add several virtual environments, you might want to create a folder where you will put the different virtual environments that you will create in the future.
+If multiple virtual environments are desired, one might create a folder to store the different virtual environments that will be created in the future.

-Most of these commands are also written in the [command.md](command.md) file.

-To do so, please run these commands, after downloading python:
+To do so, run these commands after downloading Python:

 **Create virtual environment**
 ```cmd